SalomePlatform/adao/doc/en/advanced.rst

 files pair, which resides in ``<ADAO JDC file directory>``) automatically by using a template shell script containing all the required steps.
-The user has to know where are the main SALOME launching files, and in particular the ``runAppli`` one.
+The user has to know where are the main SALOME launching files, and in particular the ``salome`` one.
 The directory in which this script resides is symbolically named ``<SALOME main installation dir>`` and has to be replaced by the good one in the shell file template.